helloworldwhatisgoingon/EventApprove/README.md

-# Event Approval API Server Setup
+# Event Approval Flask Server Setup

 This project has a Flask server for managing event approvals, using a PostgreSQL database and Swagger for API documentation.